Purpose of these procedures

 Under the PID Act, supervisors and managers are able to receive public interest disclosure reports and have specific obligations in dealing with disclosures.
 Supervisors and managers play a key role in ensuring that the department’s workplace culture supports the making of public interest disclosures in a safe environment.

 If a public official discloses to a supervisor and the supervisor has reasonable grounds to believe that the information concerns, or could concern, disclosable conduct, the supervisor must give the information to an appropriate Authorised Officer as soon as reasonably practicable.
-Each department or agency will likely have the contact details of the relevant Authorised Officer within that department or agency on its website.
-If a potential discloser has difficulty in identifying the relevant person, the potential discloser should contact the Ombudsman’s Office.
+The Department has a contact email for Authorised Officers published on its website.
+Individual contact details for Authorised Officers can be found using the DFAT directory.
+If a potential discloser has difficulty in identifying the relevant personthey should contact the Ombudsman’s Office.

 Further information for supervisors and managers can be found at Section 4.